HoneyBadger919/prt_3_team5/README.md

 ## Walkthrough

+### Idea

+### Functions

+- `getTokens` returns the tokens held by the fund
+- `getShare` can be called by users to see how big are their holdings respect the total supply of the fund (returns the result in perthousand)
+- `removeToken` liquidates the desired asset swapping it with WETH
+- `addToken` adds the desired amount of a token by purchasing it with WETH
+- `retireInvestment` allows an user to retire his investment, payed off in WETH
+- `mint` can be called by the administrator only to create new shares of the fund to an user's address

 ## Usage

 To use this contract clone locally the present repository, then upload the files cointained in the folder `interfaces` and the `tokenFund.sol` on Remix keeping the same directory type in the workspace.